aws-samples/amazon-sagemaker-activity-detection/deployment/README.md

 1. Ensure that AWS CLI is installed.
 If not, please install by following [this](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).

-2. Ensure you have your AWS CLI Profile setup.
+2. Ensure you have your AWS CLI profile setup.
 If not, do as follows.
 To learn more about configuring AWS CLI, click [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
 In this example, the profile name is `detector` but feel free to use any name:

 ![AWS IAM Profile](images/profile.png)